kekse1/noto-emoji-animation/README.md

 Just call this script with a GET query like **`?tag=:smile:&type=webp`**. :)~

-Inter alia for this the `emoji.ref.json` was meant to be there, as it indexes all tags and names, and refers to the real address on the Google servers (whereas there are all three file formats to select).
+Inter alia for this the `emoji.ref.json` was meant to be there, as it indexes all tags, and refers to the real address on the Google servers (whereas there are all three file formats to select).

 ## Copyright and License
 The Copyright is [(c) Sebastian Kucharczyk](COPYRIGHT.txt),